purduehackers/events/src/content/events/hack-night/6.7/event.md

 Lightning talks are short, 5-minute talks about literally anything.
 Just show up and share something you're passionate about!
 If you'd like to be scheduled to host a longer session in a future Hack Night, reach out!

-See you TOMORROW (Friday 10/24) at 8pm on the 2nd Floor of the Bechtel Center! 💻🐇